 - Small Blessings is part of Jamaica Jones' journey from Paris to Istanbul.
 This article is Turkey-specific and reminds me so much of my trip there with friends a decade ago.
 Ah, the Mediterranean countries!
 A well-written piece, to boot.

-- Jennifer's family trip to the Atlantis in the Bahamas offers good insight for other families.
+- Jennifer's "family trip to the Atlantis in the Bahamas" offers good insight for other families.
 Her husband loved the Mayan temple water slide as much as the kids apparently.
-More from Jennifer in another Atlantis article about Bahamas on a budget.

 - Jacquelin writes about turning a travel fantasy of going to Italy into a reality and her observations after living her travel dream.
 A lovingly written piece on the romantic Italian air: "Italians have perfected the aesthetic side of life."

 - Kevin snapshots photos of the Audubon Zoo in New Orleans after his trip post-Hurricane Katrina.
 So many people are volunteering to help rebuild communities (including animal habitats like this zoo) in the Gulf.
 This is one story in a myriad of ongoing, heart-warming efforts.

 - Bargain-hunting (yardbird) blogger Katherine Dynes shows off photos of her road trip to Mount Shasta, California and offers a little insight into solo sojourns on a Seattle Post-Intelligencer readers blog.